-It's hard to remember a time when everything you mused, liked and—let's face it—ate, wasn't documented on social media.
-And the effects have certainly been felt where our wardrobes are concerned.
-For many, posing for an outfit photograph has become part of their daily routines.
-Of course, some have carved impressive careers from doing so, but at what cost?
+It's hard to remember a time when everything you mused, liked and (let's face it) ate wasn't documented on social media.
+And we've definitely felt the effects of social media on our wardrobes, as well.
+For many, posing for a photograph to show off an outfit has become a daily ritual.
+Some have carved impressive careers from doing so, but at what cost?
 As it turns out, a financial one.

-Our obsession with showcasing our clothes has developed into a culture of excess, where we'd rather buy new than be seen in the same dress for a second or third time.
+Our obsession with showcasing our clothes has developed into a culture of excess, where many would choose buy new rather than be seen in the same dress for a second or third time.
 Don't take our word for it—just look at the facts.
-Carrying out a study in 18,000 households across 20 countries, Movinga asked participants to estimate the percentage of unworn clothes they have in their wardrobes.
-On average, those in the UK thought it to be 34%.
+In a study of 18,000 households across 20 countries, Movinga asked participants to estimate the percentage of unworn clothes they have in their wardrobes.
+On average, those in the UK thought about 34% of their wardrobes were unworn.
 The reality?
-A whopping 73% of their clothes went unworn.
+They hadn't worn a whopping 73% of their clothing.

-Natasha proves that a strong checked blazer is worth the investment, as she's worn this style more times on her Instagram than we can count (almost always with a white camisole underneath).
+Style Notes: Natasha Ndlovu proves that a strong, checked blazer is worth the investment, and she's worn this style more times on her Instagram than we can count (almost always with a white camisole underneath).

 Style Notes: Ada Oguntodu wears her camel leather coat relentlessly.
 Her favourite pieces to pair it with are pink satin dresses and skirts, which create a gorgeous colour combination, or checked trousers and white footwear—all statement pieces in their own right.